-Please use the OPT Application 2017 – 18 for a checklist of required documents to prepare, and much more information about OPT.
+This website includes all required forms, step-by-step instructions, and much more!
 After reviewing this information carefully, please also let IES know what questions you have about OPT.

 You can also review the XTreme OPT Workshop Presentation to get more information.

 PhD students should note that you have quite a bit of flexibility concerning when you apply for OPT to start working, which can take place during your research if you prefer, and not just after graduation.
 Please use our website here to review your options in more detail, and let us know what questions you might have.

 Getting your OPT I-20 and Reviewing OPT Application Documents with IES

 Once you have gathered ALL OPT application requirements from the OPT Application Website and reviewed that information completely, please forward the following documents to email@example.com in an email:

 - Completed IES OPT Information Sheet, from IES OPT application package

 - Completed Academic Adviser form, from IES OPT application package, signed by your academic adviser

 IES will review your documents within 3-5 business days, create the OPT I-20, and invite you to collect the new I-20 from the IES Office.
 You can then mail the complete OPT application to USCIS.